Exit time for anchored expansion: Applications

 \subsection{Transience}

 We retrieve Thomassen result's cited in the introduction.
-Indeed, proposition \ref{EDu} provides a new proof of the transience of the random walk under the sommable assumption on $\F$ without introducing the complex construction of dyadic subtrees of Thomassen.
-Assume for $\F:\R_+ \rightarrow \R_+^{\star}, \ \text{ not decreasing, with } \F(0)=0$ and let us prove transience with the help of proposition \ref{EDu}.
+Indeed, proposition \ref{EDu} provides a new proof of the transience of the random walk under the summability assumption on $\F$ without introducing the complex construction of dyadic subtrees by Thomassen.
+Assume for $\F:\R_+ \rightarrow \R_+^{\star}, \ \text{ not decreasing, with } \F(0)=0$ and let us prove transience with the help of Proposition \ref{EDu}.

-Let $A$ a connected subset of $G$ containing the origin ( $A$ is intended to grow up) and consider random walk killed whenever it leaves $A$ and the associated Green function $G_A$.
-Integrating the differential equation (\ref{edu}) between time 0 and t gives:
+Let $A$ a connected subset of $G$ containing the origin and consider random walk killed whenever it leaves $A$ and the associated Green function $G_A$.
+Integrating the differential equation of Proposition \ref{EDu} between time 0 and t gives:

 $ \int_{1}^{u(0)} \frac{ds}{\F(s)^2} $ is bounded by a constant independant of $A$.
 Indeed, thanks to hypothesis (\ref{hyp_sommabilité}), for all subset $A$ we have: $ \int_{1}^{u(0)} \frac{ds}{\F(s)^2} = \int_{1}^{m(A)} \frac{1}{\F(s)^2} ds \leq \int_{1}^{+\infty} \frac{ds}{\F(s)^2} < +\infty.$ So for large enough t which depends only on $ C_{IS} $ and $\F$, inequality (\ref{edu intégrée}) turns into: